NAIST Academic Travelogue Dataset

 \section{Acknowledgments}

-We would like to express our deep gratitude for the invaluable cooperation of Mr.~Yasuhito Uehara from \arukikata, Ms.~Tomoko Ohsuga and Mr.~Keizo Oyama from National Institute of Informatics in the construction and provision of Arukikata Travelogue Dataset.
+We would like to express our deep gratitude for the invaluable cooperation of Yasuhito Uehara from \arukikata, Tomoko Ohsuga and Keizo Oyama from National Institute of Informatics in the construction and provision of the Arukikata Travelogue Dataset, the predecessor of the NAIST Academic Travelogue Dataset.
 This work was supported by JSPS KAKENHI Grant Number JP22H03648 and JST, PRESTO Grant Number JPMJPR2039.